riceissa/issarice.com/wiki/about-this-site.md

 has the same "static site flavor" to it, and which I used until I bought my own VPS and domain names (see "[Colophon](#colophon)" below for details).

+There was also a [riceissa-notes](https://github.com/riceissa/riceissa-notes) repository that I created that apparently never took off (writing in late 2016, I don't even remember making it).

 This site used to be canonically available at <http://riceissa.com>, but I think in late 2014 I make <http://issarice.com> the canonical domain.